mattevooo/EnchantedPaper/docs/enchantedpaper.yml.md

 this method.

 `files-to-sync-on-startup`
-Files or directories that should be synced onto the MultiPaper-Master.
+Files or directories that should be synced onto the EnchantedPaper-Master.
 Directories will be synced recursively.
 If two servers write to the same file at the same time, the last server to write wins.
 These files will be downloaded at startup.
 Note that file deletion is not synced.
 Files will have to be